awsdocs/aws-security-hub-user-guide/doc_source/account-management-manual.md

-# Managing member accounts that are not in an organization<a name="account-management-manual"></a>
+# Managing member accounts by invitation<a name="account-management-manual"></a>

 AWS Security Hub also supports a manual invitation process\.
+You use the manual process if you do not use AWS Organizations\.

-This process is intended for accounts that do not belong to an organization in AWS Organizations\.
-You might not use AWS Organizations, or you might have accounts that are not part of the organization\.
+You also use this process for accounts that do not belong to your organization\.
 For example, you might not include a test account in your organization\.
+Or you might want to consolidate accounts from multiple organizations under a single Security Hub administrator account\.
+The Security Hub administrator account must send invitations to accounts that belong to other organizations\.

-On the **Accounts** tab of the **Settings** page, accounts that are not part of an organization have **Type** set to **By invitation**\.
+On the **Accounts** tab of the **Settings** page, accounts that were added by invitation have **Type** set to **By invitation**\.

 If you do not use Organizations at all, then an account becomes an administrator account when a member account accepts an invitation\.